us4useu/arrus/docs/content/api.matlab.rst

 SetTxDelay
 ----------

-..  mat:function:: AriusMEX(moduleIndex, "SetTxDelay", channel, delay, firingIndex)
+..  mat:function:: Us4MEX(moduleIndex, "SetTxDelay", channel, delay, firingIndex)

     Sets TX delay for a given channel.
 Returns an exact delay value that has been set on a give module.